api3dao/airnode/packages/examples/integrations/README.md

 When adding an integration you need to do a few things:
 1. Pick a `kebab-case` name for your integration and create such folder in this directory and in `../contracts`
-2. Create an `Requester.sol` contract in `../contracts/<your-chosen-name>` - Important part is to handle how to decode the data received by the Airnode.
+2. Create an `Requester.sol` contract in `../contracts/<your-chosen-name>` - Important part is to handle how to decode the data received by the Airnode
 3. Create all the necessary files (see the section above) for your integration.
-Some of the files are explained more in depth below.
+Some of the files are explained more in depth below

 Tip: You can get inspired by the existing integrations.